 - IWC Masters Scholarships (full-tuition) - Applications will open again in May 2015 for international students and July 2015 for domestic students to commence the program in Semester 1, 2016.
 Read more below

 IWC Partial Scholarships (AU$7,000) - will become available in late 2015 for Sem 1, 2016 intake

-The International WaterCentre (IWC) is offering full-tuition scholarships to candidates who are accepted in the Master of Integrated Water Management (MIWM) commencing in Semester 1, 2014.
-Several scholarships will be awarded to applicants who clearly demonstrate potential to become water leaders of the future.
+The IWC Masters Scholarships are prestigious scholarships awarded annually to high calibre candidates accepted into the Master of Integrated Water Management (MIWM) and who clearly demonstrate potential to become water leaders of the future.

 - Academic record: an excellent academic record and a likelihood of success in further study.

 - Professional and volunteering record: relevant employment or volunteering experience, achievements, membership of professional bodies and professional references.